Tomas-Kaiser/docker_tutorial/README.md

 #### Searching for Text

+The ways how to search for a string in a file:

-`grep` global regular expression print is used to search text in one or more files `grep -i` search case insensitive
+- `grep` command stands for a global regular expression print is used to search text in one or more files (it is a case-sensitive)
+- `grep -i` search case insensitive
-`grep -i hello file.txt`
+- `grep -i hello file.txt` to search hello in file.txt
-`grep -i hello file1.txt file2.txt`
+- `grep -i hello file1.txt file2.txt` to search in a multiple files
-`grep -i -r hello .` -r is recursevly or we can combined the flags `grep -ir hello .` to find recursevly hello in current directory
+- `grep -i -r hello .` -r is recursevly or we can combined the flags
+- `grep -ir hello .` to find recursevly hello in current directory

 #### Finding Files & Directories